 $1,000 – 100% of school-certified cost of attendance

-College Ave is LendEDU’s top-rated private student lender.
+College Ave is LendEDU’s top-rated private student partner.
 You can apply for a wide variety of loans for different courses of study and the company offers competitive variable and fixed rates.
 If you have a cosigner, you can remove them from the loan after 24 consecutive payments.

 The greatest drawback of College Ave is that the company has fewer options for forbearance and deferment than its competition.